abhiyushshrestha/hello-world/README.md

 Hi all,

 Editing the readme file in new branch so as to understand the importance of branching.
-This changes is made in 14 Jan, 2018.
+This changes is made on 14 Jan, 2018.

 Thanks,
 Abhiyush